 Note that we showed in Example 11.1 of \cite{SS2} that, even if $G$ is finitely presented, the group associated to a $V_{0}$--vertex of commensuriser type need not be finitely generated.

-The statement at the end of part 1) with the assumption that $H$ has at least $4$ coends in $G$ comes from the proofs of Propositions 7.16, 7.17, 8.1 and 8.6 of \cite{SS2}.
+The statement at the end of part 3) with the assumption that $H$ has at least $4$ coends in $G$ comes from the proofs of Propositions 7.16, 7.17, 8.1 and 8.6 of \cite{SS2}.
 Note that if $H$ has large commensuriser in $G$, the proof of Proposition 8.1 of \cite{SS2} shows that $H$ has infinitely many coends in $G$.
-This uses the fact that we have excluded the case when $G\ $is $VPC$.
+This uses the fact that we have excluded the case when $G\ $is $VPC$. \end{remark}

-In part 5), the assumption that $X$ is sandwiched by elements of $\mathcal{F}_{n}$ means that there are elements $U$ and $V$ of $\mathcal{F} _{n}$ such that $U\leq X\leq V$.
-This condition did not appear in \cite{SS2}, but is necessary as discussed in our errata page \cite{SS2errata}.
-It is automatically satisfied if $H$ is finitely generated. \end{remark}

-When $n=2$, this result is the algebraic analogue of the Torus decomposition $T(M)$ of a closed orientable Haken $3$--manifold $M$.
+When $n=2$, this result is the algebraic analogue of the torus decomposition $T(M)$ of a closed orientable Haken $3$--manifold $M$.
 See the start of this section for a discussion of $T(M)$.
 As $M$ is compact, its fundamental group $G$ is finitely presented.
 As $M$ is irreducible, it follows that $G$ is also one-ended.
-As $M$ is closed, our discussion in \cite{SS4} implies that $G$ does not admit any nontrivial almost invariant subsets over $VPC$ groups of length $1$.
+As $M$ is closed, our discussion in \cite{SS4} implies that $G$ does not admit any nontrivial almost invariant subsets over $VPC1$ subgroups.